 Home is your first space, and work is your second space.
 So what about the coffee shops, barbershops, public parks, and other places where you meet, gather, celebrate, and otherwise engage?
 Those are called “third spaces.”
 Boston’s greatest challenge, amid rising real estate prices and housing demand, is to find more of them.

 Among other initiatives, the city started the Public Space Invitational.
-These yearly challenges invite people to find and develop new third spaces and to beautify the ones already available, using methods from murals to window boxes to do so.
+These yearly challenges invite people to find and develop new third spaces.
+And besides, to beautify the ones already available, using methods from murals to window boxes to do so.
 The program has run since 2014, with its sixth contest closing in early May 2020.

 New Rochelle’s Augmented Reality

-Engaging citizens with city planning is often challenging because it can be very difficult for the average person to visualize buildings and public spaces from a set of drawings and designs.
+Engaging citizens in city planning is often challenging.
+Because it can be very difficult for the average person to visualize buildings and public spaces from a set of drawings and designs.
 The city of New Rochelle is trying something new, namely, an augmented reality app that puts those designs and drawings into relatable settings, viewed through smartphones.

 This allows citizens to stand directly in a public space and get a sense of how that space will change, simply by holding up their phones and viewing the area.
-It presents changes in scale, as well, allowing constituents to better understand changes to their public spaces.
+It presents changes in scale as well as allows constituents to better understand changes to their public spaces.

 There are dozens of examples of innovation initiatives on the local, state, and federal levels.
 Governments have always needed to ask the people what they need and why.
 In its own way, crowdsourcing is simply making the basic mechanics of democracy and government engagement available online.
 Crowdsourcing simply updates that process in an age where everyone is more connected than ever.
 To learn more about how crowdsourcing can build civic engagement, contact us!